-anticipation of fire development and development axes patrols vehicles for the transport of people and extinguishing UAV sensors liquid intervention area hydrography gas sensors topography composition of the combustion gases land use type of plants pedology Fire start satellite images Propagation speed Preventive interventions on the ground threatened targets microclimatic data (temperature, precipitation, relative humidity of the air, wind speed, wind direction). time to reach the installation at risk cameras evacuation measures collection points (evacuation) time to reach the urbanized area front intensity landscape biodiversity propagation speed fire danger index metrics critical points, where the fire increases intensity and or speed fuel availability in specific regions of forest sensitive points (presence of infrastructures and / or works, buildings and interfaces, natural areas of value and / or vulnerability, forecast of economic and environmental losses, forecast of damage and costs of shutdown and restoration soil types and structure valid points as areas of control opportunities, also based on the preliminary study of the effectiveness of the various suppression and technical actions fire ignition sources meteorological conditions of particular importance for the prediction of complex phenomena quantifying the damage of forest fire (loss of XX cubic tons of oxygen, etc.) meteorological conditions of particular importance for the prediction of complex phenomena
+anticipation of fire development and

+development axes patrols

+vehicles for the transport of people and

+UAV sensors extinguishing liquid

+intervention area hydrography

+gas sensors topography

+composition of the combustion gases land use

+type of plants pedology

+Fire start satellite images

+Propagation speed Preventive interventions on the ground

+threatened targets microclimatic data (temperature, precipitation, relative humidity of the air, wind speed, wind direction).

+time to reach the installation at risk cameras

+evacuation measures collection points (evacuation)

+time to reach the urbanized area front intensity

+landscape biodiversity propagation speed

+critical points, where the fire increases intensity

+fire danger index metrics and / or speed

+fuel availability in specific regions of forest sensitive points (presence of infrastructures and / or works, buildings and interfaces, natural areas of value and / or vulnerability, forecast of economic and environmental losses, forecast of damage and costs of shutdown and restoration valid points as areas of control opportunities, also based on the preliminary study of the effectiveness of the various suppression and

+soil types and structure technical actions

+meteorological conditions of particular importance for the prediction of complex

+fire ignition sources phenomena

+meteorological conditions of particular

+quantifying the damage of forest fire (loss importance for the prediction of complex

+of XX cubic tons of oxygen, etc.) phenomena

+chemical composition sensors Table 20 Categorized concepts from Romanian and Greek Imaging laser scanner